sigstore/sigstore-website/content/home.md

     type: textBanner
     showBetaCard: true
   - type: twoColumnBanner
-    header: The problem with open source security
+    header: The problem with software supply chain security
     imageAsset: /img/problemwithopensource_update.svg
     text:
-      Open source software, although a powerful developement tool, can leave your project open to breaches, exploits, and supply chain attacks.
-The risks can be difficult to spot, and safely using open source dependencies can require constant identity checks and careful safety protocols for keys and secrets.
+      Modern software projects are built upon software libraries and tools from a variety of sources.
+This leaves your project open to to breaches, exploits, and supply chain attacks.
+The risks can be difficult to spot, and safely software dependencies can require constant identity checks and careful safety protocols for keys and secrets.
     bgColour: bg-purple-dark
     alignment: imageRight
     ctaButtons: []